PaimaStudios/paima-engine/packages/paima-sdk/paima-db/README.md

-# Paima-db
+# Paima DB

-Paima-db is a simple package containing database-related code used by `paima-engine`-powered game nodes.
+A simple package containing database-related code used by `paima-engine`-powered game nodes.

+You can find the full docs for Paima [here](https://docs.paimastudios.com/). \
+**Note**: We generally recommend using [@paima/sdk](https://www.npmjs.com/package/@paima/sdk) instead of this SDK to get all Paima features as a single package.

 ## Migrations